Apollo Education Group: Carnegie Learning (sold 2018)

 Carnegie Learning is a publisher of math curricula for middle school, high school, and post-secondary students.
 The company uses a blended approach, with a textbook and software (called Cognitive Tutor) for each subject.
 The company also produces products for the homeschool and tutoring markets.
 Based in Pittsburgh, Pennsylvania, Carnegie Learning was founded by cognitive science researchers from Carnegie Mellon University in conjunction with veteran mathematics teachers.

 All of the Cognitive Tutor curricula are based on extensive scientific research from Carnegie Mellon University, along with field tests in schools throughout the United States.
 The Cognitive Tutors are based on the ACT-R theory of learning, memory and performance.
 The Tutors themselves were developed using an empirical testing process.

 Western International University (closed, 2019)

-Western International University (West) was a university offering online programs for adult learners.
-Founded in 1978, West offers associate, bachelor's and master's degree programs to approximately 1,374 students (Fall 2014).
+Western International University (West) was a university offering online and in person classroom programs for adult learners.
+Founded in 1978, West offered associate, bachelor's and master's degree programs to approximately 1,374 students (Fall 2014).
 West's mission is to provide a broad educational foundation, with a focus on business and technology, designed to prepare students for leadership positions in a dynamic, global marketplace.
-West was formerly located in Phoenix, AZ and was most recently located in Tempe, Arizona.
+West was formerly located in Phoenix, Arizona and was more recently located in Tempe, Arizona.
 West offered in person classroom teachings and online education.
-The university is currently in the process of closing, and is "teaching out" all current students.
-The school will close during the early part of 2019.
+The university started shutting down in March 2017 and developed a two year "teaching out" plan to allow students an opportunity to graduate from West or transfer to another institution.
+The school ceased all operations and officially closed in February 2019.

+Political affiliations

+Several American policymakers have been affiliated with Apollo Education.
+Former secretary of the Department of Education, Margaret Spellings, was at one point a member of the Apollo Group Board of Directors.
+Jane Oates, a former staffer for Senator Ted Kennedy and the Department of Labor, became the Apollo Group's vice president for external relations in 2013.